tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/atsame54-xpro.md

 Channel returns a PWM channel for the given pin.
 Note that one channel may be shared between multiple pins, and so will have the same duty cycle.
-If this is not desirable, look for a different TCC peripheral or consider using a different pin.
+If this is not desirable, look for a different TCC or consider using a different pin.

 ### func (*TCC) Configure